 The diabetes treatment industry is subject to technological change and product innovation.
-A number of companies and medical researchers are pursuing new ways to deliver insulin to patients, including insulin administration technologies that do not require the use of a needle, or to treat diabetes without the use of insulin or by delaying the use of insulin, such as oral anti-diabetic drugs, GLP-1s and GLP-1 combination products.
+A number of companies and medical researchers are developing and commercializing new ways to deliver insulin to patients, including insulin administration technologies that do not require the use of a needle, that reduce the frequency of insulin administration, or that treat diabetes without the use of insulin or by delaying the use of insulin, such as oral and once-weekly anti-diabetic drugs, GLP-1s and GLP-1 combination products.
 If they are successful in developing and commercializing these technologies or treatment therapies, the demand for Embecta's products could decline.
 Furthermore, the National Institutes of Health and other supporters of diabetes research are continually seeking ways to prevent diabetes.
 Any technological breakthroughs in diabetes prevention or treatment could decrease demand for Embecta's products and have a material adverse effect on its business or results of operations.